Imantz/CODELEX-final-work-soc-network-site/README.md

 ###### Post wall

 Post consists of adding the text, that can be formatted bold, italic, underline etc.

-###### Friends

-Friends should be displayed in each persons profile.

 ###### Picture gallery

-Everyone can see their pictures.
 You should be able to delete pictures in the gallery after a period of time.

 ###### Likes